-As we prepare for Spring quarter remote learning, the School continues to focus on the excellence we have developed in online classes, and ensure that students have access to the knowledge and support of Academic Advisers.
+As we prepare for Summer quarter remote learning, the School continues to focus on the excellence we have developed in online classes, and ensure that students have access to the knowledge and support of Academic Advisers.

 Following the University of Washington's Safe Start plan, the School's Advising team is working remotely from home offices.
 Advising continues to help students discover rigorous and creative academic experiences, competitive scholarships, health and wellness resources, career opportunities, and more.

 Through email, zoom appointments, and online group advising events, Advising is here to help students.
 Please see below for different ways to connect with us.

 Liz Copland, Judi Clark, Ann Langford-Fuchs, Laura Todd, Katie Twiss